opositatest/symfony-nginx/README.md

 Fetures:
 ---

-* This image run php-fpm and in the same container with unix socket.
+* This image run php-fpm with Nginx in the same container with unix socket.
 * This image uses the same entrypoint for all symfony environments.
-Build one time and run in multiple environments.
+Build it one time and run in multiple environments.
-  You should implment a similar web/index.php in your proyect:
+  You should implement a similar web/index.php in your proyect:

 ```
 ....